-The UK Section is governed by its Memorandum and Articles of Association.
-Directors are appointed for a three-year term, and under the Articles of Association can serve for a maximum of two consecutive terms, except for the Chair, Vice Chairs and Treasurer who can serve for a maximum of three terms.
+The Trust is governed by its Articles of Association.
+Trustees are appointed for a three-year term, and under the Articles of Association can serve for a maximum of two consecutive terms.
 They are then eligible for re-appointment after an interlude of three years.
-The Directors meet at least four times each year.
+The Trustees meet at least four times each year.

-Induction training is provided for new Directors, which covers their responsibilities and statutory duties.
-All members of the Board give their time voluntarily and receive no benefits.
+The Trustees are generally very familiar with human rights and the work of Amnesty International.
+Induction training is provided for new Trustees, which covers their responsibilities and statutory duties.

+All the Trustees give their time voluntarily and receive no benefits.
 Directors and Officers Liability Insurance cover was in place at an annual premium of £8k (2023: £8k).